GeoFlood (v1.0.0): Computational model for overland flooding: Software Overview

-HEC-RAS is a one-dimensional (1D) and two-dimensional (2D) hydraulic modeling software developed by the U.S. Army Corps of Engineers \citep{brunner2002hec}.
-It uses an implicit finite volume method to solve the shallow water wave equations on uniformly structured grids and is capable of modeling steady or unsteady flows, and sediment transport in complex terrain.
-HEC-RAS is widely used in government and industry for levee breach analysis and floodplain modeling and is considered the industry standard for floodplain modeling \citep{brunner2018}.
-It has been used extensively to model dam break simulations, including the $1976$ Teton dam break simulation \citep{spero2022simulating}, the $2006$ Ukai dam flood simulation \citep{patel2017assessment}, and the Temenggor dam break analysis simulation \citep{shahrim2020dam}, etc. In this paper, we compare GeoFlood and GeoClaw results with those computed using the Eulerian-Lagrangian SWE solver (SWE-ELM) available in HEC-RAS 6.3.1.
+HEC-RAS consists of 1D and 2D hydraulic modeling software developed by the U.S. Army Corps of Engineers \citep{brunner2002hec}.
+It utilizes a variety of numerical schemes for different applications.
+The model we test against uses an implicit finite-volume method to solve the shallow-water wave equations on uniformly structured grids and is capable of modeling steady or unsteady flows, and sediment transport in complex terrain.
+HEC-RAS is widely used in government and industry for levee breach analysis and is considered the industry standard for floodplain modeling \citep{brunner2018}.
+It has been used extensively to simulate dam-break floods, including the $1976$ Teton dam failure \citep{spero2022simulating}, the $2006$ Ukai dam failure \citep{patel2017assessment}, and the Temenggor dam failure \citep{shahrim2020dam}.
+In this paper, we compare GeoFlood results with those computed using the Eulerian-Lagrangian SWE solver (SWE-ELM) available in HEC-RAS 6.3.1.